Ben Woodburn: 2019–20 season: Loan to Oxford United

 On 30 July 2019, Woodburn signed with League One side Oxford United on a season-long loan.
 He made his Oxford debut in a 1–1 draw at Sunderland on the opening day of the 2019–20 season, and assisted Tariqe Fosu for his team's goal.
 On 24 August, he scored his first goal for the club, opening the scoring in a 3–1 defeat to Bristol Rovers.
 His campaign was once again disrupted by injury, however, after he suffered a broken bone in his foot in October which ruled him out for a number of weeks.
 Woodburn returned to Merseyside to recover but, on his final training session before reuniting with Oxford in December, suffered a "carbon copy" of the injury in his other foot; an injury head coach Karl Robinson later revealed stemmed from the peculiar manner in which the player bore weight on his feet.

 2020–21 season: Loan to Blackpool

 On 16 October 2020, Woodburn joined Blackpool on loan until 17 January.
 He linked up again with the former under-23s head coach at Liverpool, now manager at Blackpool, Neil Critchley.

 2021–22 season: Loan to Hearts

 On 23 August 2021, Woodburn signed with Scottish Premiership club Heart of Midlothian on a season-long loan.

 In June 2022, it was announced by Liverpool that he would leave the club at the end of the month when his contract expired.

 Preston North End

 On 4 July 2022, following the expiry of his Liverpool contract, Woodburn signed a one-year contract with Championship side Preston North End with an option for a further year.
 He scored on his debut in July 2022 against his former club Hearts in a 2–1 friendly win.

+On 17 May 2024, the club announced he would be released in the summer when his contract expired.

+Salford City

+On 23 July 2024, Woodburn joined Salford City on a two-year contract.